• Posted Date: 10/01/2024

 Recent NHS data reveals that the average wait time for a colonoscopy is approximately 20 weeks, which falls significantly short of the government’s targeted goals.
 If you experience symptoms, it’s advisable to consult with a bowel specialist promptly.

-How much does a private colonoscopy cost?
+How much does a private colonoscopy cost UK?

-Private Colonoscopy Average Price on September 2023
+Private Colonoscopy Average Price

 Our health insurance advisors conducted research on the costs of private colonoscopies across several major UK cities, including London, Birmingham, Bournemouth, Edinburgh, Belfast, Cardiff, Manchester, and Leeds.